HR Compliance: What Business Owners Need to Know

 One of the key roles of HR departments is bridging the gap between the company's growth trajectory and objectives — and compliance practices that influence activities such as hiring, employee development, and retention.
 Striking the balance between strategy and compliance may start with a clearly defined set of goals.

-Understanding the strategic priorities that your department must support lays the foundation for a better understanding of different scenarios and how compliance concerns may impact decisions.
-When your HR goals are defined, it's important to consider different scenarios and the compliance implications.
+Understanding the company's strategic priorities lays the foundation for a better understanding of different scenarios and how compliance concerns may impact decisions.
+HR goals should be designed to support company strategy, yet they must also consider different scenarios and the compliance implications.

-For example, if your goal is to increase diversity within your organization, what compliance factors come into play as you develop your recruiting strategy?
+If your goal is to increase diversity within your organization, what compliance factors come into play when reaching out to potential candidates?
 Alternatively, how does managing costs for benefits and compensation amid the federal, state, and local laws that regulate these areas impact what path your company will follow?

-Regulations don't always mean that HR leaders should change strategy.
-It suggests that every major decision should be balanced by looking at the potential pros and cons of each path, including compliance considerations, to determine the best way forward.
+New regulations shouldn't necessarily require HR leaders to advocate for a change in strategy.
+Rather, every major decision should be balanced by looking at the potential pros and cons of each path, including compliance considerations, to determine the best way forward.

 Let's take a look at a few important compliance issues every business owner should be familiar with:

-With immigration issues continuing to be highlighted on the enforcement forefront, complying with the most recent standards and requirements for employment verification should be on top of business owners' compliance checklist.
+With immigration issues at the forefront of enforcement, complying with the most recent standards and requirements for employment verification should be on top of business owners' compliance checklist.

-Non-discriminatory hiring: Federal anti-discrimination laws enforced by the Equal Employment Opportunity Commission (EEOC) include the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), the Genetic Information Nondiscrimination Act (GINA), and Title VII of the Civil Rights Act of 1964, all of which prohibit discrimination in employment based on protected classes.
+Federal anti-discrimination laws enforced by the Equal Employment Opportunity Commission (EEOC) include the Americans with Disabilities Act (ADA), the Age Discrimination in Employment Act (ADEA), the Genetic Information Nondiscrimination Act (GINA), and Title VII of the Civil Rights Act of 1964, all of which prohibit discrimination in employment based on protected classes.
 It's important to ensure a workplace free of discrimination in compliance with applicable federal, state, and local laws.

 - Do I know which federal, state, and local employment laws prohibiting discrimination in recruitment and hiring apply to my business?